datawire/ocibuild/userdocs/ocibuild_image_build.md

 ```
       --base IN_IMAGEFILE   Use IN_IMAGEFILE as the base of the image
   -h, --help                help for build
+  -t, --tag TAG             Tag the resulting image as TAG
 ```

 ### SEE ALSO